Skip to main content

 order_items | select(quantity, products.price, value)

-Similar to the previous example, let's say you want to create a measure to calculate the total value of all order items in the order_items model with the following definition:
+Similar to the previous example, let's say you want to create a metric to calculate the total value of all order items in the order_items model with the following definition:

 total value=itemorder itemsitem value\text{total value} = \sum_{\text{item} \in \text{order items}} \text{item value}